HusseinYoussef/Catalog-API/README.md

 `docker-compose up`

-To run locally, make sure have the following installed:
+To run locally, make sure you have the following installed:

 - Asp.NetCore 3.1+ SDK
 - Mongo database
 - Mysql

-Then run `dotnet run` within the `Catalog API` folder
+Then run `dotnet run` within the `Catalog API` folder after setting up the below configurations.

+## Environment Variables

+Make sure you set these configurations either by using environment variables or the user-secrets manager tool

+- MongoDbSettings:Host
+- MongoDbSettings:Username
+- MongoDbSettings:Password
+- MysqlDbSettings:Host
+- MysqlDbSettings:Username
+- MysqlDbSettings:Password
+- JwtSettings:Key

+## Setting Up Database

+Apply the migrations in `migrations` folder to set up the Mysql database by running:

+`dotnet ef database update`

 ## API Reference